 Skip to content

-Remove Audio from Video on Mac
+Remove Audio from Video on Mac: 2 Methods

 By Petr Samokhin

-Why remove audio
+Why remove the audio stream

 ScenarioWhy silence helps

-UI demo under live narrationPrevents double audio in the deck
+UI demo under live narrationPrevents double audio

-Screen recording with alert soundsRemoves distracting pings in reviews
+Screen recording with alert soundsRemoves distracting pings

-Stock B-roll overlayAvoids clashing music with your soundtrack
+Stock B-roll overlayAvoids clashing music

-Strip audio with FFmpeg
+Method 1: Strip audio with FFmpeg

 brew install ffmpeg

-Copy video streams only (fastest):
+Copy video streams only (fastest when codecs allow):

 ffmpeg -i input.mp4 -c:v copy -an output-silent.mp4